By Holly Welles

 5. Real Estate Limited Partnerships

-RELPs are typically best suited for experienced investors who are looking to tackle more complex commercial real estate dealings.
+RELPs are typically best suited for experienced investors looking to tackle more complex commercial real estate dealings.
 Many RELPs are short-term investments with clear-cut timeframes, such as a neighborhood redevelopment project or building conversion.
 Once complete, the property value is typically higher than the initial cost.

 Do you want to start your real estate venture?
 Now is the time.